Psychotherapist UKCP Reg. No. 940122

-Over the past eight years Jeff has engaged intensively with practice and methodologies of training in close quarter combatives following many years of prior martial arts experience.
+Over the past eleven years Jeff has engaged intensively with practice and methodologies of training in close quarter combatives following many years of prior martial arts experience.
 He has worked alongside Police training programmes in Officer Safety and Spontaneous Edged Weapon Defence as well as working with an MoD unit over a four year period on hand to hand combatives training.

 He has many years of academic interest in and clinical experience of patterns of violence in intimate and public contexts.
 He has a particular interest in researching educational methodologies in survival psychology in the context of hostile environments and humanitarian worker negotiation with armed groups.

 In collaboration with colleagues in the Netherlands and Wales, hosting two international conferences focusing on violence in 1998, he presented his exploration of essentialist, Neurobiological Evolutionary versus Social Constructivist understandings of aggression and violence.

 Jeff has worked with humanitarian aid groups operating in Greece and Calais providing security consultation and training.